siddarthram/PetStore/README.md

 # PetStore
 Spring Boot pet store app

+This app is built using Spring Boot, JPA, H2, Mockito

+The app is mainly divided into Service, Repository and Controller layers

+The intial flow of the application starts from the PetStoreApplication class

+The entity class Pet contains all the neccessary attributes such as id, name, type and price

+The services such as getPets, getPetById, updatePet etc, are present in the PetService class

+All the Rest API mapping is present in the PetController class

 **Run application using Maven**
 1) Go to the root of the application where pom.xml is available
 2) Run execute the below command mvn spring-boot:run